cecuesta/selective-reprocessing/README.md

 # Selective reprocessing mechanism testing enviroment

-# What to reproduce

-# Tecnoloy skills and requirements

-## Purpose
+## Purpose of this kit

- This is the software to configure a testing enviroment for the selective reprocessing mechanism The enviroment is built with dockers, and there are 2 possible options:
+ This is the software to fully configure a testing enviroment for the selective reprocessing mechanism The enviroment is built with dockers, and there are 2 possible options:
  - Tools configured in a non-cluster way
  - Tools configured as a cluster

- This docker enviroment is quite complex and it is only configured for testing pourposes More exhaustive tests have been done in a full on-premise cluster
+ This docker enviroment is quite complex and it is only configured for testing pourposes.
+ More exhaustive tests have been performed in a full on-premise cluster

+## What to reproduce

+With this kit it is possible to create a docker environment with the necesary tools for a real-time big data processing system.

+Aditionally to the docker environment several java projects must be compiled.

+Once the environment is configured and running, it can be tested.

+These tests consist in the generation of random files that are inserted in Kafka, processed with Storm and loaded in Elasticsearch.
+The information of each file is stored in a mysql database as they are inserted in Kafka.
+Once loaded there is a checking process to verify that the same data from the original file is loaded into Elasticsearch.

+If the system is very stressed (high volume of input data, Elasticsearch queries or other situations) there should be load failures that would be detected by this mechanism.

 ## Requisites
  To execute the test following tools must be installed: